Reflecting on 2018

 The CircusAid Mobile Circus Tent

-This year CircusAid is raising funds for the material and labour needed to build this mobile circus tent featured above.
+This year CircusAid is raising funds for the material and labour needed to build a mobile circus tent.
 The build will occur between March and May 2018 lead by Aris Varagulis a Greece local from the island of Corfu and Sana Garner from New York City.
 While Aris will direct the structural components, Sana is designing the tent's aesthetic—a prismatic kaleidoscope of color and light.
 This array of chromatic geometries will create a warm, whimsical environment and serve as a beacon of fantasy from beyond.
 Sana will also document the tent construction process.

 The tent will be used in our 3 month summer residency program this coming June- September 2018 and future projects throughout Europe.
 Your financial contribution will enable us to fund this capital expense which will support our program goals.
 We have run circus workshops without this structure for the past two years and have come up against many obstacles relating to adequate space.
 We are often facilitating workshops on concrete grounds covered in garbage, no shade or sun protection, with the added difficulty of finding adequate rigging prohibiting us from teaching aerial.
 Having no physical boundary within the space we facilitate also makes instruction and focus difficult.
 Bringing a magical and safe physical environment into the refugee camp in the form of a mobile circus tent we believe will encourage engagement and the transference of circus skills into little performances the participants will want to show in the space.
 We receive a lot of interest from volunteers wanting to donate their circus skills to CircusAid projects.
 We have also been able to keep 40-60% of the equipment in decent enough shape to reuse it for next years project.
 Although we could benefit from funding that would enable us to upgrade our equipment, pay our volunteer circus facilitators for their services and help cover some of our on the ground operating costs in Athens; the project can still run as is, it just makes it a little more laborious for us all.
 The need to fund the mobile circus tent is a matter of providing a safer space and more inspiring environment for the participants to engage, grow and continue as a collective.